-These past nine months of 2020 have been unlike any period I have ever experienced since the beginning of my recruiting career more than 30 years ago.
+These past ten months or have been unlike any period I have ever experienced since the beginning of my 32 year career in digital marketing and ecommerce recruiting.
 The COVID crisis has turned the hiring landscape in digital marketing and ecommerce recruiting totally upside down.
 A year ago, certain specialties within digital marketing were in severe short supply.
-Candidates were receving multiple offers, sometimes sparking bidding wars that resulted in pay increases of as much as 30%, not to mention counter-offers which were becoming routine.
+Candidates were receiving multiple offers, sometimes sparking bidding wars that resulted in pay increases of as much as 30%, not to mention counter-offers which were becoming routine.
 People were getting bombarded with calls from employers and third party headhunters with urgent positions to fill.
 It wasn’t unusual for active job seekers to juggle as many as half a dozen opportunities.
 Within a few short months, companies were announcing the first pandemic-related furloughs and layoffs.The job cutbacks reached their peak in June and July.
 The number of ecommerce and digital marketing-related job postings plummeted to ten year lows.
-As we near the end of Q3, I’m happy to report that there has been a steady uptick in employer calls and emails coming into my office.
-While companies are in no big rush to bring on new talent, if they don’t have an ugent need at least many are thinking about it.
+As we enter 202, I’m happy to report that there has been a slow but steady uptick in employer calls and emails coming into my office.
+While most companies are in no big rush to bring on new talent, at least many are thinking about it.
 Typically after the holidays, activity on the executive search front tends to ratchet down for a month or so while everyone catches their breath.
-This time around, I believe, will be different.
-Employers are going to have some key positions to back-fill as the economy ramps back up, assuming of course we get a COVID vaccine sometime in the next 6 to 9 months, which at this point is looking increasingly likely.
-That will shorten time to hire.
+This time around, I believe, could be different.
+Employers are going to have some key positions to back-fill as the economy ramps back up, assuming of course the Covid-19 vaccine continues to roll out, That will shorten time to hire.

 For those in an active job search, or if you’re a hiring manager with a key role to fill, here’s a look at some of the recent trends in digital marketing and ecommerce talent acquisition: